Alwyn Court: Cooperative conversion

 During the late 1970s, David Walentas bought the Alwyn Court for $2 million in cash.
 In February 1979, Walentas announced a plan to convert the building from rentals to cooperative apartments.
 At the time, two-thirds of the units were rent-controlled units wherein residents could be exempted from tax increases, and as a result, tenant turnover happened infrequently.
 As part of the cooperative conversion, the central air shaft was converted into an atrium, and a skylight was installed over it.
 During the conversion, the facade was also cleaned and restored by Beyer Blinder Belle, while Richard Haas painted the atrium mural.
+The ground-floor stores were converted to an upscale restaurant.
 The conversion was completed in August 1980.
 By the following May, two of the converted cooperative apartments had sold for $175,000 apiece, compared to the rent-controlled units, which were internally valued at between $35,000 and $60,000.

 The rent-controlled tenants were slated to be evicted under Walentas's original plan.
 Following tenant outcry and several lawsuits from both Walentas and the tenants, he changed the plan to allow rent-controlled tenants to remain after the conversion, provided that the Alwyn Court was their primary residence under New York rent control law.
 Other disputes arose between the tenants and owner, even after the conversion.
 One such dispute in 1985 concerned the legal definition of a window, specifically whether the openings overlooking the central atrium could be classified as windows or balconies; the dispute had temporarily caused the building's occupancy permit to be revoked.
 The Petrossian caviar bar opened in the building's base in 1984.
 The facade was still in poor shape: by 1997, pieces of terracotta were falling from the facade, prompting the owners to install a protective shed over the sidewalk.
 The facade was subsequently renovated.
 The New York Landmarks Conservancy awarded the facade's restoration a Lucy G. Moses Preservation Award in 2002.
 Further facade renovations were conducted in 2005.

 By the early 21st century, the Alwyn Court had regained a status as a luxury apartment building.
 It had become part of Billionaires' Row, an area with several residential skyscrapers marketed for the ultra-wealthy.
 In 2013, during the construction of the neighboring One57 on Billionaires' Row, the Alwyn Court was forcibly evacuated because One57's builders were replacing a damaged crane.
 The Alwyn Court's cooperative board attempted to block the forced evacuation, but the crane was eventually hoisted after the board signed an agreement with One57's developer, Extell Development Company.
 Another renovation was undertaken starting in 2019.